 People all around Delaware love race season, and learning the language is part of the fun.
 Here are the terms to know to be a steeplechase expert.

-Steeplechase was born in 1752, when Cornelius O’Callaghan wagered Edmund Blake that his horse could gallop faster over the four miles of hills, hedges and streams between the steeples of Buttevant Church and St. Leger Church in Doneraile, Ireland.
-Since then, the lingo has become an important part of the culture.
+Steeplechase was born in 1752, when Cornelius O’Callaghan wagered Edmund Blake that his horse could gallop the fastest over the four miles of hills, hedges and streams between the steeples of Buttevant Church and St. Leger Church in Doneraile, Ireland.
+Since then, learning the lingo has always been part of the fun.